 The rise and rise of remote working

-For lots of people, the thought of remote working sends shivers down their spine – it’s a glib vision of routines going to pot, loneliness, crap lunches and not knowing who to turn to when the milk’s run out.
-Worry ye not though unbelievers, thanks to the rapid development of modern tech, working environments are shifting in terms of structure and accelerating with regard to productivity faster than ever before, not least thanks to 2020 putting the kibosh on any office bants for the foreseeable…
+For lots of people, the thought of remote working forever sends shivers down their spine – it’s a glib vision of routines going to pot, loneliness, crap lunches and not knowing who to turn to when the milk’s run out.
+Worry ye not though unbelievers, thanks to the rapid development of modern tech, working environments are shifting in terms of structure and accelerating with regard to productivity faster than ever before.

-In early 2020, around 50% of businesses said they planned to move IT to cloud computing – an 18% rise from just one year earlier, so imagine how high that figure is now; our productivity hasn’t been tied to the traditional workplace for some time and 2021 is set to cement that.
+In early 2020, around 50% of businesses said they planned to move IT to cloud computing – an 18% rise from just one year earlier, so imagine how high that figure is now; our productivity hasn’t been tied to the traditional workplace for some time and the next few years is set to cement that.

 Online sales take centre stage

-Although e-commerce was evidently a brilliant way both for business owners to try and keep roofs over their employees’ heads and for customers to continue to shop safely, all the signs point to this exponential growth to carry on throughout 2021 and beyond; online shopping is convenient and more user-friendly than ever so it may prove a hard habit to drop.
+Although e-commerce was evidently a brilliant way both for business owners to try and keep roofs over their employees’ heads and for customers to continue to shop safely, all the signs point to this exponential growth to carry on; online shopping is convenient and more user-friendly than ever so it may prove a hard habit to drop.

 Business continuity planners finally get their moment